jshmnrd/jshmnrd.ca/content/z-draft-test/aotm-202605-iftefwm.md

 <h2 id="2-oblivion">2.
 Oblivion <span style="cursor:pointer;" title="My favourite song of the album!">★</span></h2>
 <a class="copy-btn" href="https://genius.com/Lorna-shore-oblivion-lyrics" target="_blank" title="Genius">Lyrics</a>&emsp;<a class="copy-btn" href="https://genius.com/35292944" target="_blank" title="Genius">Song Bio</a>

-Yeah, there's a reason they released this early as a single.
+<p>Yeah, there's a reason they released this early as a single.
 This is absolutely my favourite song of the album.
-It wasn't at first though - when I started writing this review [Glenwood](#5-glenwood) was my favourite, but as I re-listened to the album while writing Oblivion became my favourite.
+It wasn't at first though - when I started writing this review <a href="#5-glenwood">Glenwood</a> was my favourite, but as I re-listened to the album while writing Oblivion became my favourite.</p>

 <img style="max-width:50%;" src="https://cdn.mos.cms.futurecdn.net/RNkGDQtvnzgqJeASKPQN5k.jpg">